suniyahhh/CSCUT4Practical2/README.md

 The input.txt file is unchanged.

+The inputm.txt file is unchanged.

-The output.txt file contains the output for the following command line arguments "-u input.txt output.txt".
+The output.txt file contains the output for the following command line arguments "-u inputm.txt output.txt".
 This file can be modified/a new output file can be created by running the program with different arguments.